-Below there are a range of great resources/ideas which you might find useful whilst school is closed.
-We will continue to add to these.
+Below there are a range of great resources/ideas which you might find useful at home.

 Remember to tweet any work you would like to share @WellingtonPSBD2 as we would love to see how you are all getting on.